support for Message Of The Day (MOTD)

 However I would like a second opinion on how I store data directly to

 JabberIqRegister@.
 I wonder if this should be left as it is (direct access to instance of @UserRepository@) or if we should create some wrapper which will allow to access data only for @SessionManager (user_jid == "sess-man")

-#19 Updated by Andrzej Wójcik 11 months ago
+#19 Updated by Andrzej Wójcik about 2 years ago

 XMPPResourceConnection is not possible in this case.

 I need to store data for a component in a